CenturyLinkCloud/clc-go-cli/README.md

 ### Bash

 Release tarballs for Linux/Unix/Darwin (starting from the release `2015-08-18`) contain 2 files for enabling autocomplete: `bash_autocomplete` and `install_autocompletion`.
 Execute `source bash_autocomplete` to turn on autocomplete for the current terminal session. `install_autocompletion` is provided for you to install autocomplete user-wide.
-The script, upon invoking, copies the `bash_autocomplete` contents into `~/.bash_completion/clc` and updates `~/.bashrc` accordingly.
+The script copies the `bash_autocomplete` contents into `~/.bash_completion/clc` and updates `~/.bashrc` accordingly.

 ### PowerShell